 causes of certain diseases;

-types of hardening (staying in the fresh air, dousing, wiping, sunbathing) and the rules for hardening the body; the impact of hardening on the physical condition and strengthening of human health;
+types of hardening (staying in the fresh air, dousing, rubbing, sunbathing) and rules for hardening the body; influence of hardening on physical state and strengthening human health;

 about the benefits of physical exercise for the harmonious development of a person;

-main forms of physical activity and types of physical exercises.
+basic forms physical activities and types of physical exercise.

-Modern society, the highest rates of its change, make ever higher demands on a person and his health.
-More and more studies in recent years consider the concept of "healthy lifestyle (HLS)" as a set of recreational activities that contribute to the improvement and strengthening of human health.
-And the components include: labor activity, optimal motor mode, rejection of bad habits, personal hygiene, hardening, rational nutrition.
-In our opinion, a healthy lifestyle cannot be considered as a series of activities.
-Compliance with a healthy lifestyle also depends on the internal mood, needs of a person, his general culture.
+Modern society and the rapid pace of its change place ever higher demands on people and their health.
+In recent years, more and more studies have considered the concept of “healthy lifestyle (HLS)” as a set of health measures that contribute to the improvement and strengthening of human health.
+And the components include: work activity, optimal motor mode, giving up bad habits, personal hygiene, hardening, rational nutrition.
+In our opinion, a healthy lifestyle cannot be considered as a series of events.
+Compliance with a healthy lifestyle also depends on the internal mood, needs of a person, and his general culture.

-Their mental development, the strength of knowledge, and faith in their own strength depend on the health and cheerfulness of children.
+Their mental development, strength of knowledge, and self-confidence depend on the health and cheerfulness of children.
 Teenagers perceive their health as something natural, given for life.
-And children do not even think about the fact that health needs to be protected.
-It is possible to change a teenager's attitude to his health and personal lifestyle if he understands these values.
-It is known that water and stones wear away, therefore, when creating an educational environment aimed at a single goal, it is possible to form a value attitude towards one's health among pupils.
+And children don’t even think about the fact that they need to take care of their health.
+It is possible to change a teenager’s attitude towards his health and personal lifestyle if he understands these values.
+It is known that water wears away stones, therefore, by creating an educational environment aimed at a single goal, it is possible to form in students a value-based attitude towards their health.

-The purpose of the work on the formation of the need for a healthy lifestyle is to teach each pupil how to maintain and preserve health, educate and develop children based on health-saving knowledge, skills and abilities; the formation of an emotionally valuable attitude towards one's health.
+The goal of the work to create the need for a healthy lifestyle is to teach each student how to maintain and preserve health, to educate and develop children on the basis of health-saving knowledge, skills and abilities; formation of an emotional and value-based attitude towards one’s health.

-This goal will contribute to the main goal of education and upbringing - the achievement by each graduate of the maximum possible independence and independence.
+This goal will contribute to the main goal of training and education - the achievement by each graduate of the maximum possible independence and autonomy.
 Pedagogical tasks corresponding to the formed goal:

-· Correctional and educational: formation of knowledge about the human body, its functioning in different social and natural conditions, about health factors and healthy lifestyles.
+· Correctional and educational: formation of knowledge about the human body, its functioning in different social and natural conditions, about health factors and healthy lifestyle.

-The organization of work on the formation of the need for a healthy lifestyle in an orphanage has its own characteristics.
+The organization of work to create the need for a healthy lifestyle in an orphanage has its own characteristics.

-The success of correctional work is aimed at overcoming shortcomings in the development of children; in a specialized orphanage, it depends on the complex interaction of all adults involved in the educational process.
+Success correctional work is aimed at overcoming shortcomings in the development of children; in a specialized orphanage, it depends on the complex interaction of all adults participating in the educational process.

-Children with intellectual disabilities of any clinical gradation, due to the peculiarities of psychophysical development, have a variety of defects that exacerbate the secondary defect - a persistent impairment of the cognitive sphere.
-Therefore, the problems of correction and elimination, smoothing of violations must be considered from the standpoint of recovery and enrichment due to a properly organized correctional and developmental environment.
+Children with intellectual disabilities of any clinical grade, due to the characteristics of their psychophysical development, have various defects that aggravate the secondary defect - a persistent impairment of the cognitive sphere.
+Therefore, the problems of correction and elimination, smoothing out violations must be considered from the perspective of improvement and enrichment through a properly organized correctional and developmental environment.

-Pedagogical conditions should be "developing".
-Around our children from childhood, it is necessary to create such an educational and educational environment that would be saturated with the attributes and customs of a healthy lifestyle.
-The implementation of the introduction of healthy lifestyles into the daily activities of children should be carried out on the basis of the formation of traditions.
-Tradition building is a long-term process.
-It is important not only to accumulate knowledge, but also to find practical and permanent application of it at the level of natural needs, habits and affections.
+Pedagogical conditions should be “provoking development.”
+From childhood on, it is necessary to create an educational and cognitive environment around our children that would be saturated with the attributes and customs of a healthy lifestyle.
+The implementation of healthy lifestyle in the daily activities of children should be carried out on the basis of the formation of traditions.
+Creating traditions is a long-term process.
+It is important not only to accumulate knowledge, but also to find practical and constant application for it at the level of natural needs, habits and attachments.
 It is not enough to know and understand, it is important to live it.

-The education of the habit of a healthy lifestyle provides for the unity of two components:
+Cultivating healthy lifestyle habits involves the unity of two components:

-First component is designed to equip pupils with knowledge about the culture of health, physical culture.
-To this end, classes are held to familiarize and consolidate the rules of personal hygiene, life safety, as well as the formation of skills and abilities on personal hygiene, nutrition, proper posture, maintaining vision and hearing, preventing diseases and bad habits.
-We begin the story about health in the narrow sense - the absence of diseases in a person (a healthy person is active, cheerful, he is in a good mood, it is easier for him to study and work).
+First component designed to equip students with knowledge about the culture of health and physical culture.
+For this purpose, classes are conducted to familiarize and reinforce the rules of personal hygiene, life safety, as well as the formation of skills and abilities in matters of personal hygiene, nutrition, correct posture, preservation of vision and hearing, prevention of diseases and bad habits.
+We begin the story about health in the narrow sense - the absence of diseases in a person (a healthy person is active, cheerful, has good mood, it is easier for him to study and work).
 What does health depend on?
-Nutrition, daily routine, personal hygiene, physical activity, outdoor walks, hardening.
-Gradually, the material becomes more difficult.
+Nutrition, daily routine, personal hygiene, physical activity, walks in the fresh air, hardening.
+Gradually the material becomes more complex.

-Second component- physical culture and health-improving activities in the daily routine: gymnastics, walking, corrective pauses, sports holidays, health days, hardening, massage.
+Second component– physical education and health activities during the day: gymnastics, walking, correctional breaks, physical education holidays, health days, hardening, massage.

 Program consists of three blocks: